open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 `cuVSLAM <https://nvidia-isaac-ros.github.io/repositories_and_packages/isaac_ros_visual_slam/index.html>`_ is used for visual SLAM (VSLAM) to create and save a map of the environment from sensor data.
 This is a pure visual mapping solution that uses only stereo camera images and IMU data to map the environment using stereo feature matching.
 Due to the computational demands of the mapping process on moderately large spaces, this is completed offline from a teleoperated data collection run.
+This fully replaces 2D, 3D, or other types of Lidar-SLAM.

 **Localization**:

 cuVSLAM is also used for run-time pure localization within the feature map generated during the mapping run.
-This can run in excess of 30 fps with 4 stereo camera pairs or even faster with fewer on the Jetson AGX Orin.
+This can run in excess of 30 fps with 4 stereo camera pairs, or even faster with fewer on the Jetson AGX Orin.

-Additionally, the Visual Global Localization utility is used to identify the initial starting pose in a localization run when one is not already previously known.
+Additionally, a utility that Isaac ROS SDK provides, Visual Global Localization, is used to identify the initial starting pose in a localization run when one is not already previously known.
 Using the features in at the initial pose, it will match those with the pre-built map to identify the starting pose one-time on startup before continuing the localization session with cuVSLAM - solving the kidnapped robot problem.
+This will be used to set the initial pose of the robot before starting navigation sessions.

 TODO Chart showing the workflow for this to explain in conclusion